Workbench-managed Snowflake Credentials

 Starting a Session with Workbench-managed Snowflake credentials

-Signing into Snowflake Roles and Accounts
+Signing into Snowflake roles and accounts

-If configured by your administrator, refreshing roles may be available.
-This enables the refresh control on the left side of the role drop-down, and clicking it requests all roles from each signed-in account.
 Additionally, if this feature is enabled, all roles under the account are automatically discovered and added to the list as soon as you sign in with that account.

-Just like the sign-in process, the add-role process can be canceled with the “X” button after the sign-in flow is initiated.
+Just like the sign-in process, the add-role process can be canceled with the X button after the sign-in flow is initiated.

 Snowflake CLI

 The Snowflake CLI wraps Snowflake SQL and provides configuration management and data access tools.
-For more information, see the Snowflake CLI reference.
-Configuring Snowflake connections and credentials is unnecessary when using the CLI with managed Snowflake credentials inside Posit Workbench.

 # List connections